Leadville miners' strike: The strike

 On 26 May 1896, a union committee went to several mine managers to propose that the $3 daily wage be restored to the lower-paid workers, but all the mine managers they spoke to refused.
 From the start, mine managers and owners took the position that they were meeting and negotiating with miners, and refused to acknowledge that the miners were union representatives.
 A union committee again met with a group of mine managers on 19 June, and was again rebuffed, although some managers said that they would consider the idea.
 That evening, a union meeting attended by about 1,200 miners voted almost unanimously that all workers receiving $2.50 per day should go on strike.
 The strike began that night with the 11:30 shift change, and by the next day, 968 miners had walked out, shutting down a number of mines.

 The mine owners retaliated with a lockout of all the rest of the Leadville mines, so that by 22 June, the entire mining district was idled, with a total of about 2,250 mine workers out of work.
 The mine owners turned off the dewatering pumps and allowed the mines to start to fill with water, showing that they were prepared for a long strike.

 The forces arrayed

-Many miners in the West had put their faith in the Western Federation of Miners as the organization most likely to stand up to rich and powerful industrialists.
-But the employers had the upper hand, and only a "remarkably resilient and cohesive" union could withstand and defeat such a formidable array of enemies.
+Many miners in the West trusted the Western Federation of Miners to stand up to industrialists.
+But the employers had the upper hand, and only a "remarkably resilient and cohesive" union could withstand and defeat them.